xavimarin35/Particle-System/README.md

 This content is generated for the second year’s subject Project 2, under supervision of lecturer [Ricard Pillosu](https://es.linkedin.com/in/ricardpillosu).

-This 2D particle system has been programmed in C++.

 ## About particle systems
 ### What are them?
 A particle system is a collection of many many minute particles that together represent a fuzzy object.
 Over a period of time, particles are generated into a system, move and change from within the system, and die from the system.”